antonlindstrom/sysbuilder/README.md

 This is a project for building images in KVM from a defined template made by Packer.

+This project is in an early stage and the goal is to automate the whole process of setting up a new machine from a template.

 ## Usage

     sudo ./create_vm.sh mymachine.example.com